 We spent the night at the campsite.
 We had a lovely view in Vík of the church which looked stunning during sunset.
 I can’t think of a better place to set up camp.

 I loved Svartifoss from the pictures even before I saw it in person.
 It just looks unique because of the basalt columns around it.
 You can hike up to the waterfall in less than an hour.
 It wasn’t very busy, probably because it makes a bit of an effort to hike up, unlike Dettifoss or Gulfoss.
 There is a nice view to a windy river on your way back.
 There is an information centre and restaurant at the parking lot.
 We had lunch there and their soup portion was enormous.

 Jökulsárlón Iceberg Lagoon

-We spent the night in the camping in Hof.
-Very pretty camp site by a lake with mountain views.
+Hof is a great place for camping in Iceland.
+Very pretty campsite by a lake with mountain views.
 There is a small hill you can walk up to and go on a small stroll.

 Hey, I'm Enikő!
 I'm currently an au pair and I want to share my experiences with you.
 I've travelled a lot in the past years.
 I'm gonna teach you how to settle in to a new country and get free accommodation anywhere in the world.
 Circle Enikő on Google+!